-Estonian composer and pianist Rein Rannap has born in Tallinn, Estonia, in the family of professional musicians.
-Already as a child he demonstrated his extraordinary musical talent beginning to play piano – and also improvise – as well as compose long before the school age.
+Composer and pianist Rein Rannap has born in Tallinn, Estonia, in the family of professional musicians.
+Already as a child he demonstrated his extraordinary musical talent, beginning to play piano – and also improvise – as well as compose long before the school age.

 Rannap started his musical upbringing as a classical pianist, studying first in Tallinn – at the Musical High School and Conservatory, and then at the Moscow Conservatory (Master’s degree).
 As a composer, he remained, for a while, an autodidact; later he acquired master’s and doctoral degrees in musical composition from the University of Southern California in Los Angeles.

 Both as a composer and pianist, Rannap has always been notorious for his ability to mix different genres.
-His post-modernist works in classical idiom are a genuine cross-over, noticeably influenced by popular music.
-Although his music is very fascinating to the wider audience, it is often in disagreement with the academic circles.
-Rannap has composed all kind of music: symphonic, band, chamber, choral, for film and theater etc.; but more than anything else he has written popular songs, and – of course for the piano.
+His post-modernist works in classical idiom are a genuine cross-over, noticeably influenced by popular music, thus making it very fascinating to the wider audience.
+Rannap has composed all kind of music: symphonic, band, chamber, choral, for film and theater etc.; but more than anything else has he written popular songs, and – of course for the piano.
 His works, and frequently also his performances, have been recorded on many CDs and LPs.
-He has performed in many European countries, North America and Australia.

 His emphasis was earlier mostly on songwriting and performing classical music.
-Now is his center of gravity on composing – less or more – serious music.
-And as a pianist, he commits now only to performing his own works and his improvisational arrangements of well known to everybody melodies, mostly of classical origin.
+Now is his center of gravity on composing, mainly for classical set ups – less or more – serious music.
+And as a pianist, he commits now only to performing his own works and his improvisational arrangements of well-known to everybody melodies, mostly of classical origin.